(a) The following are legal public holidays:

 Pub.
 L. 94–97 provided that the amendment made by Pub.
 L. 94–97 is effective Jan.
 1, 1978.

-Section 1(b) of Pub.
-L. 90–363 provided that: “Any reference in a law of the United States (in effect on the effective date of the amendment made by subsection (a) of this section) [January 1, 1971] to the observance of a legal public holiday on a day other than the day prescribed for the observance of such holiday by section 6103(a) of title 5, United States Code, as amended by subsection (a), shall on and after such effective date be considered a reference to the day for the observance of such holiday prescribed in such amended section 6103(a).”
+Pub.
+L. 90–363, §1(b), June 28, 1968, 82 Stat.
+250, provided that: "Any reference in a law of the United States (in effect on the effective date of the amendment made by subsection (a) of this section) [January 1, 1971] to the observance of a legal public holiday on a day other than the day prescribed for the observance of such holiday by section 6103(a) of title 5, United States Code, as amended by subsection (a), shall on and after such effective date be considered a reference to the day for the observance of such holiday prescribed in such amended section 6103(a)."

 Ex.
 Ord.
 No. 10358, June 9, 1952, 17 F.R.
 1529, as amended by Ex.
 Ord.
 No. 11226, May 27, 1965, 30 F.R.
 7213; Ex.
 Ord.
 No. 11272, Feb.
 23, 1966, 31 F.R.
 3111, which related to the observance of holidays, was revoked by Ex.
 Ord.
 No. 11582, Feb.
 11, 1971, 36 F.R.
 2957, set out below.